JunaidSalim/Complaint_Management_System_Qt_Cplusplus_GUI/README.md

 **Hamza Faraz - 2022661**<br>

 **Introduction**<br>
-The Application Management System (AMS) developed by our team is a GUI-based application designed to facilitate efficient communication between students and teachers.
+The Complaint Management System (CMS) developed by our team is a GUI-based application designed to facilitate efficient communication between students and teachers.
 It consists of two interfaces—a student login and a teacher login—providing specific functionalities tailored to their respective roles.

 **Functionality Overview**<br>
 ⦁	Application Creation: Students can create applications within the system, which are then sent to the teacher for review.<br>